 I have taught several undergraduate courses at the University

-of Pennsylvania (descriptions below).
+of Pennsylvania (descriptions below)

 This 4-week course will examine an area of cognitive psychology that has special relevance for students: Memory.
 We will first discuss the various kinds of memory we have at our disposal, and how psychology researchers have discovered the differences between them.
 As we explore the nature of our memory systems, we will encounter methods used in the field of psychology, including behavioral studies, investigations involving neurological patients, and brain imaging techniques.
 We will discuss factors that have been found to influence learning, including sleep, emotion and aging.

-Cognitive Neuroscience (Psych 149)
+Cognitive Neuroscience (taught: 2010)